 Food is a nutritious substance, that we eat to grow and perform daily chores.
 For living entities, food is necessary to survive.
 It nourishes trillions of cells in our body, enables their smooth functioning, accelerates biological processes and helps in proper growth.
 As much as it is important to have food, having a well-balanced diet is equally important.
 We call a diet balanced when it contains all the nutrients crucial for our body in the right amount without unnecessary fats.

 Food primarily is obtained from plants and animals.
 Plants are the primary producers in our food pyramid.
 All organisms directly or indirectly obtain food from plants.
 Herbivorous animals obtain food from their nearest plant ecosystem.
 Some animals, on the other hand, obtain food by hunting other animals(carnivorous and omnivorous animals), while others depend on decaying matter of plants and animals and are called decomposers(bacteria, fungi).

 Food offers a plethora of variety depending upon climatic conditions and availability of sources in a region.
-Food habits of an individual depend upon the following factors:
+The food habits of an individual depend upon the following factors:

 - Physical determinants – Education, Skills